rht-labs/tech-exercise/docs/2-attack-of-the-pipelines/2-app-of-apps.md

 4. Select `import repository from URL` and paste in the URL that you copied in step 2.

-   Note: Make the repository public.
+5. Make the repository public.
 Add `nordmart-apps-gitops-config` as the repository name.

    > Make sure you mark the repository as public and choose the group you previously created as the group name.

    > Make sure that Project Name is lower case and doesn't contain spaces.
 Use '-' instead.

    ![import-GitOps-apps](images/import-gitops-apps.png)

-5. Now we need to make some updates to the contents of these template based repos
+Now we need to make some updates to the contents of these template based repos

 6. Navigate to the `nordmart-apps-gitops-config` project in your GitLab group and select `Web IDE`